a good thing!

 A man-in-the-middle attack occurs when a bad actor secretly inserts themselves in the middle of two connected parties with the intent to read, steal, manipulate, or forward the data that is being exchanged.
 Also called “eavesdropping,” these attacks have the potential for a big payoff.

-During an attack, a hacker can monitor digital activities, conversations, and emails to steal account login information, credit card numbers, bank information, and more.
+In its simplest form, an attacker can monitor digital activities, conversations, and emails in order to steal account login information, credit card numbers, bank information, and more.

 Popular targets are: